Adilmohd04/Health/README.md

-# Health
+# Health Tracker

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.5.

-# Health Challenge Tracker

-This is a Health Challenge Tracker application built with Angular 14+.
+This is a Health Tracker application built with Angular 14+.
 The application allows users to track workout types and minutes, view the data in a bar chart, and manage users.

 ## Features